 #14-4, Hen House, completes the trio of quilt blocks at 6656 NC 4210, Western Grove.
 It’s a fitting tribute to the many early settlers who depended on the Hen House for their eggs and chicken.
 Today, there’s a resurgence of raising chickens both on farms and in urban places.
 A bit of history about Mt.
 Hersey gathered by Peggy Young: In the 1820’s Nancy and Mitchell Hill initiated the settlement of Mt.
 Hersey.
 Frank Mays built a small home in a small hamlet of Mt.
 Hersey near the mouth of Davis Creek.
 Mt.
 Hersey was developed in the 1870’s and by the turn of the century, was a thriving community with a school, post office, and five or six homes.
 The Mays family operated the local store and post office.
 The Mays family also operated a grist mill, sawmill, and cotton gin.
 The Mays house was built about 1915, and the associated outbuildings are the only remaining buildings of the Mt.
 Hersey community.
 The privy (outhouse) at the Mays House was likely constructed by the WPA during the 1930’s.
 The barn west of the house was built about 1915.

-#14-5, Eight Point Star, is at the Newton County Baptist Church at 19252 AR-123, Piercetown, AR.
+#14-5, Eight Point Star, is in the community of Piercetown, at the Newton County Baptist Church at 19252 AR-123, Jasper, AR.
 Stars are probably the most common motif used on quilts.
 Homesteaders traveling west used the stars for guidance; and they looked upon stars as religious symbols of their faith in God.
 (NPS) This block was one of the very first painted in Newton County.
 It was painted by junior high students from Mount Judea School several years ago when beloved volunteer and retired teacher, Sharon Pierce, who passed away in 2020, first started developing a quilt trail for Newton County.
 Sharon inspired and guided the students to do the first blocks.
 About the community: Piercetown was named for early settler Joseph Pierce.
 Arkansas Encyclopedia shares an interesting tidbit about the community: Jay Smith opened the first airports in the area, one at Piercetown in 1946 and the other in Boone County in 1951.

 #14-6.
 Student’s Choice, located at 14842 AR-123, Mount Judea, was another early quilt block painted by Mount Judea 7th grade students.
 The same students graduated in 2020, so this little class project has been around for awhile.
 Look for a new cafe, Smack Dab’s, at this location to open summer 2021 on Fridays and Saturdays and including Sundays in the fall.
 Homemade fried pies will be on the menu.
 From mtjudea.org, a little information about the town: At 834 feet above sea level, Mt.
 Judea sits snuggled up against the foot of Kent Mountain at the junction of Arkansas State Highway 123 and State Highway 74, in Newton County, Arkansas.
 Mt.
 Judea once was a thriving town that had as many as five stores, a barbershop, blacksmith shop, hotel, doctor’s office, post office, canning factory, sawmill, gristmill, school and a newspaper.
 Like so many other small towns in this part of Arkansas, many of its inhabitants moved away in order to find work to support their families.
 Nothing has changed the beauty of the countryside – the craggy bluffs, the beautiful mountains and deep valleys with clear streams of water flowing peacefully through them.
 Buffalo National River is a scant three miles away.